Hi there!

 I grew up in Manhattan, the child of an advertising copywriter and an attorney.

 My parents were cultural, though non-religious jews.
-My deeper roots extend to a family of immigrants who came to this country in the mid-19th century from Hungary and other parts of Eastern Europe.
+My deeper roots extend to a family of immigrants who came to this country in the mid-19th century from Eastern Europe.
 I’ve always been fascinated by the stories of where people come from and what experiences - good or bad - may have shaped them.

 My parents divorced when I was eight and both remarried so I soon gained an expanded family of step-parents, step-brothers and step-sisters.
 As the second “youngest” I spent a lot of time figuring out my place in this new configuration.

 I was a goofy, curious kid but also sensitive to the needs of others.
-I liked to be in the center of my group of friends as the one they came to, to confide in, or get advice from.
-But I also felt outside the “clique” which helped me jump from group to group with no specific allegiance.
-I was very independent from a young age and more than a little stubborn.
+I was often in the center of my group of friends as the one they came to, to confide in, or get advice from.
+I was very independent from a young age with an “old soul” appreciation for the finiteness of life.

-I studied journalism as an undergraduate because I needed to know what was going on in the world and I liked being in the center of the action.
+I studied journalism as an undergraduate because I needed to know what was going on in the world.
 I thought briefly of being a photojournalist because I was attracted to the idea that a single image could convey powerful emotions.
 My early life in Manhattan exposed me to the riches of a diverse community and the joys of the arts, food and music.
-It was punctuated by the loss of my father at age 12 and my stepfather at age 15.
+It was punctuated by the loss of my father at age 12 and my stepfather at age 17.
 My mother, a successful copywriter, producer and executive was my biggest inspiration.
 As a single parent she launched her own advertising production company in her 50s.

-In my late 20s I realized I needed to find my own way, and while sad to leave my home in New York City, old friends and a much needed perspective change beckoned me to the San Francisco Bay Area.
+In my late 20s I realized I needed to find my own way, and while sad to leave my home in New York City, a much needed perspective change beckoned me to the San Francisco Bay Area.

 In my early 30s I returned to school for a masters degree in psychology where I trained as a marriage and family therapist.
-After graduation, I moved to Philadelphia for a job in community mental health as a case manager for at risk youth and counseled adults experiencing life transitions.
+After graduation, I moved to Philadelphia for a job in community mental health.
 Eventually, I moved back to the Bay Area to a lifestyle that better suited me and a ten year career in healthcare operations, project management, and consulting.

 At 40, I met my husband, an elementary school special education teacher.
-We got married and I gained a new step-daughter who is now an event planner at USF.
-My husband retired but soon after returned to the school district part time to help other schools with special education needs.
+We got married and I gained a new step-daughter.
 We all live in Oakland, California.

 By creating this mental space, my clients had the potential to live how they wanted or even discover parts of themselves, not yet realized.

-Eventually, I discovered that coaching created a new way for me to engage in my client’s self-discovery.
-Together, through dialog, my clients identify the real challenges or goals they want to accomplish, and what they need to address or resolve to achieve their desired outcome.
+Eventually, I discovered that coaching created a new way for me to engage my client’s self-discovery.
+Together, through the process of our coaching relationship, they identify the real challenges or goals they want to accomplish and gain the clarity they seek to achieve their unique vision of their lives.